ymxlzgy/DA2/README.md

 ## Whole dataset generation
 Need to modify `file_dir` to the customized mesh path.

-"Note: `grasp_dir2` is the path that script will save grasp pairs at.
 ```
 cd path/to/DA2/scripts
 python generate_dual_dataset.py
 ```
-The generated grasp pairs will be stored under `grasp2`.
+The generated grasp pairs will be stored under `grasp`.
-In case that the generation process is interrupted, you can copy these files to `grasp` and delete the files under `grasp2`.
-The new generation will skip the files under `grasp`.
 `generate_dual_dataset2.py` is used for a parallel generation.
 If use this script, you need to modify the `len(file_list)` in `generate_dual_dataset.py` to a customized number.
 ## Visualize
 To visualize the mesh with accompanying grasp pairs, run: